SKH-TMS/AssignProject-to-Team/README.md

 ## version 0

-1. Added Assign Project Page and route.
-2. Also added the button on the Profile page of Project Manager named: Assign Project.

-### Work
+- Create "Assign Project" button on PM's profile page.
+- Create route for "Assign Project".

-1. Simply click on assign Project button this will open a page on which you can assign a Project to a Team.
+- When click on assign Project button this will open a page on which you can assign a Project to a Team.
-    What this is doing is that it is adding assigning a project to a team by filling Assignedto field of the project with the team it is assigning to.
+- On new page, when click on "Assign Project", then "project" collection will be updated.
+  - assignedTeam attribute of this collection will be updated.
+  - assignedTeam will contain team's information

+#### Issue in v0

+1. Before assigning project, we will have to create both project and team. while both project-creation and team-creation are on two different pages. we will have to move to two different URLs.
+   **This issue is solved in v1**
+2. the "project" collection shouldn't be updated.
+But a new collection should be create that will represent relationship between "project" and "team" collection.
+   **This issue is solved in v2**

 ## Version 1

-### Assigning Project and team during Vise versa Creation
+### Assign Project during both Team-Creation and Project-Creation

-1. Assigning Team to the Project during Project Creation.
-2. Assigning Project to the Team during Team Creation.
+- When you click on "Create Team" on project page, then a new page will be opened.
+On this page, list of all "projects" will also be available.
+By selecting project, you can assign project to this newly creating team.
+  - It means you don't need to go new page (Create Project) and then Assign Project.
+- Similar work for "Creat Project" as "Create Team" (explain above).

 ### More Improvements to Repo # T24

-1. Project Manager can select Time now during the Project Creation.
-2. Time can also be in AM and PM.
+1. When click on "Assign Project" on Project page, then PM can select Time now during the Project Creation.
+Time can also be in AM and PM.

 ### Issue in this v1

-- "projects" collection is updated after assigning project to a team.
-But there should be new collection in which assigned-project information will be stored. **This issue is solve in next version**
+1. the "project" collection shouldn't be updated.
+But a new collection should be create that will represent relationship between "project" and "team" collection.
+   **This issue is solved in v4**

-## Version 2
+## Version 2 - Outdated | Remove

-### Changes
+- a new collection named as "AssignedProjectLogs" which will represent relationship between "team" and "project" using primary and foriegn keys.

+**But this version requires many changes, that are updated in v4.
+Therefore, don't use this version.
+Use its updated version (v4)**

 I have updated the v2 to include the AssignedProjectLogs this includes the